Content Decay Monitor

 - 2. Verify technical issues (404s, redirects)

-- 3. Analyze SERP changes and competitor content
+- 3. Analyse SERP changes and competitor content

 - 4. Perform emergency content update